teassy000/vulkage/README.md

 2. clone the repo via:

    `git clone https://github.com/teassy000/vulkage.git`

 3. enter the root directory by:

    `cd vulkage`

 4. update sub-modules via :

    `git submodule update --init --recursive`

 5. generate project with command:

    `premake5 vs2022 x64`

    you can find the solution file in `./build/vulkage.sln`

+Note: METIS lib should be compiled manually.

+Working dir: `./`

+`project_root$> vulkage.exe [model_dir] [-p]`

+`[-p]` : Force parse the model.
+The project will parse the model file once and dump the medium data to reduce loading time.

-Note: The project tested with vs2022 and worked on Nvidia 3070+ serials card.
+Note2: The project tested with vs2022 and worked on Nvidia 3070+ serials card.
 And it used the vulkan extension: `VK_EXT_mesh_shader`, default vertex pipeline might not work due to no testing for it.

 ----------